Euphorbia obesa: Description

 Euphorbia obesa resembles a ball, thornless and decorative.
 It is commonly known as 'baseball plant' due to its shape.
 Its diameter is between 6 cm and 15 cm depending on its age.

-Young plants are spherical, but become cylindrical with age.
-They contain water reservoirs for periods of drought.
+Young plants are spherical, but they contain water reservoirs for periods of drought.

-It almost always shows 8 ridges adorned with small deep gibbosity regularly planted on the edges.

-It is green with horizontal lighter or darker stripes.
+It almost always shows eight ridges adorned with small deep gibbosity regularly planted on the edges.
+It is grey-green with horizontal lighter or darker stripes.
 In the wild, and with exposure to direct sunlight, it shows red and purple areas.

 The plant is dioecious, which means that a subject has only male or female flowers.
 The small flowers are insignificant in apex.
 In fact, like all Euphorbia, flowers are called cyathia.

-As in all Euphorbia species, the latex is toxic.
+As in most Euphorbia species, the latex is toxic.

-Living in similar conditions on two different continents, Euphorbia obesa presents a form of convergence with Astrophytum asterias which is a cactus from Mexico.
+Living in similar climatic conditions on two different continents, Euphorbia obesa demonstrates convergent evolution in shape with the unrelated Astrophytum asterias, a cactus from Mexico.